ARTICLES

 dirt roads

 Despite America’s numbered highway system, there are many dirt roads yet to be searched.
 Perhaps our only avenue of a glimpse of the past is to drive our automobile down a dirt road with the windows down.
 Ah, but a whiff of the smell of red clay on a windy day, or the bumpy feeling of automobile tires treading across muddy sections!
 There is a feeling of loneliness as one swishes past a countryside thick with oak and pine trees.
 Are you seeking the old homeplace of your grandparents?
 Do you have a county map?
-Yes, county and topographical maps help to reveal the site of streams, lakes, old churchyards, pastures, and wells.
+Yes, county and topographical maps help to reveal the sites of streams, lakes, old churchyards, pastures, and wells.
 Perhaps an old tractor was left rusting in a cornfield.
 Or, the brittle remains of a farmhouse.
-Go inside, and search for loose boards (particularly in the floor) as you may discover a hiding place of old assets.
+Enter the house and search for loose boards.
+You may discover a hiding place for old assets.

 Next, an adventure into the thickly wooded area graveyard could reward you with a few hidden graves.